Bertha armyworm (Mamestra configurata)

 Spring and summer

-- acetamiprid (Assail 70WP) at 3.4 oz/a in up to 100 gal of water per application.
+- acetamiprid (Assail 70WP) at 3.4 oz/a in up to 100 gal water per application.
 Do not make more than 4 applications per year or exceed 13.5 oz/a per growing season.
+REI 12 hr.
 PHI 7 days.
 [Group 4A]

-- Bacillus thuringiensis (Dipel DF, Javelin)-See label for rates.
+- Bacillus thuringiensis (Dipel DF, Javelin, etc.)-Formulations vary; see label for rates.
 Apply Bt materials two to three times, beginning at prepink, repeating at pink and petal fall.
-Apply Bt only when temperature exceeds 60°F. [DiPel DF-OMRI] [Group 11] [larvicide]
+Apply Bt only when temperature exceeds 60°F. REI 4 hr.
+PHI 4 hrs.
+Some formulations are OMRI-listed for organic use.
+[Group 11] [larvicide]

-- chloranthraniliprole (Altacor) at 3.0 to 4.5 oz/a in no less than 100 gal of water per application.
+- chlorantraniliprole (Altacor) at 3.0 to 4.5 oz/a in no less than 100 gal water per application.
 Do not apply more than 9 oz/a per growing season.
-Do not apply more than 4 applications per season.
 Do not use an adjuvant within 60 days of harvest.
-PHI 14 days.
+REI 4 hr.
+PHI 5 days.
 [Group 28]